JustinMShea/ExpectedReturns/sandbox/developer_log_harry.md

 		- Outlier detection and removal (interval (m standard deviation) method and winsorization)
 		- Feature selection (correlation matrix and removing highly correlated covariates)
 		- Rescaling (min-max scaling, standardization, uniformization)
+- Thinking about future steps for addition preprocessing functions
+	- Outlier detection and removal: supervised, semi-supervised, and unsupervised methods.
+Unsupervised method is likely the most intuitive to use and allows us to better account for the multidimensionality of data.
+If we want to use supervised methods then we want to think about how to generate a good training data
+	- Feature selection: clustering analysis and tree based methods